 Since the water was sufficiently non-toxic (i.e. without the borax and whatnot), a marsh ecology was able to grow around the lagoon.
-Our guide motioned for us to come to where he was squatting, at the hot water spring.
-Different from pretty much all other places thus far in Atacama desert, the ground was actually muddy.
+Our guide motioned for us to come to where he was squatting.
+Different from pretty much all other places thus far in the Atacama desert, the ground was actually muddy.
 Algae made for slippery footing, and reeds grew thick around.

+It was the hot spring.
 At his invitation, we touched the water.
-It wasn’t actually very hot – more lukewarm, to be honest.
+It wasn’t actually very hot.
+More lukewarm, to be honest.

 The far hills were tinged red, giving a slight mauve tone to the mountain background.
 The air was different, more moist.
 There was just a whiff of organic scent, of submerged biomass decaying, of soil and the breathing rushes.

 Another of His signs is this: you see the earth lying desolate, but when We send water down to it, it stirs and grows. ~41:39

 And I realised something very strange, and deeply profound, as I stared longer at the beautiful, earthbound lagoon of gold and blue.
 It was not as otherworldly as the gorgeous fantasy lagoon at Piedras Rojas.